shirazlinux/free-software-philosophy/content/learn/four-freedoms.md

 ## 0: Use the software

 The first freedom guarantees the right for everyone to **use** the software for any purpose.
-You are entitled to the use of any free software for any reason, including commercial use -- counter-intuitively, you can sell free software.
-You can also incorporate free software into your own work, but be careful -- there are some gotchas here, which we cover under [use & reuse](/learn/use/).
+You are entitled to the use of any free software for any purpose, including commercial use -- counter-intuitively, you can sell free software.
+You can also incorporate free software into your own work, but be careful -- there are some gotchas here, which we cover under [use & reuse](/learn/participate/derived-works/).

 {{< tip >}}
-In free software lingo, this is often called the "non-discrimination" clause.
+In free software lingo, this is often called the "non-discrimination" requirement.
 {{< /tip >}}

 ## 1: Study and improve the software